-While waiting for the clear coat to dry, I worked on the stencil I that found on Silhoutte’s website.
-It is a nice pattern but I had to tweak it a little to have a circle right in the middle.
-Once the stencil design was to my liking, using my Silhouette Cameo I cut the stencil on re-positionable adhesive backed vinyl.
+While waiting for the clear coat to dry, I worked on the stencil.
+It is a nice pattern, but I had to tweak it a little to have a circle right in the middle.
+Once the stencil design was to my liking, using my Cricut, I cut the stencil on re-positionable adhesive backed vinyl.
 I placed the stencil on top of the box with the help of transfer tape and stenciled the pattern with my homemade chalk paint in a custom color match to Old White color.

 I waited for the stencil to dry, then I started lightly distressing the box (including the stenciled area) with 220 sandpaper.
 Then I smoothed all the surfaces with 320 sandpaper, and the box was ready to be waxed.